 - Other Participants

-- Dale Reinhart, Measurements & Special Forest Products Program Manager1; Mark Skinner, Ph.D., Regional Botanist1; Lauri Malmquist, Acting Forest Botany Program Manager, Wenatchee River Ranger District Botanist1; Sean Hogan, Nursery Owner and Principal Designer2; Preston Pew2; Richard Olmstead, Ph.D., Department of Biology Professor3; David Giblin, Ph.D., Botany and Herbarium Collections Manager3
+- Dale Reinhart, Measurements & Special Forest Products Program Manager1; Mark Skinner, Ph.D., Regional Botanist1; Lauri Malmquist, Acting Forest Botany Program Manager, Wenatchee River Ranger District Botanist1; Sean Hogan, Nursery Owner and Principal Designer2; Preston Pew2; Richard Olmstead, Ph.D., Department of Biology Professor3; David Giblin, Ph.D., Research Scientist/Herbarium Collections Manager3

 - Other Institution(s)

 - 1United States Forest Service, Pacific Northwest Region (R6); 2Cistus Nursery (Portland, OR); 3University of Washington (Seattle, WA)

 Each year the Arnold Arboretum sends staff members to collect germplasm—plant seed and tissue—to build our living collections and preserve threatened or endangered species.

 In late summer 2018, Kyle Port, Manager of Plant Records, and Terry Huang, Living Collections Fellow, journeyed to the Pacific northwest to gather seeds, fruits, and herbarium specimens as a part of our Campaign for the Living Collections.

 Starting in far southern Oregon, they worked their way north to Washington, collecting on both private and public land including state and national forests.
 They were careful to obtain any required collecting permits before beginning.
 In one week, they made 39 collections of 34 different taxa of plants, and traveled over 1,366 miles.

 The captions for the illustrations in this article have additional narrative of Kyle and Terry’s trip.
 All quotes in the text are by Kyle Port.